Mental Health Facilities Multnomah County, OR

 75th Home

-75th Home is a mental health treatment center in Multnomah County, OR, located at 4729 Se 75th Avenue, 97206 zip code area.
+75th Home is a mental health treatment clinic in Multnomah County, Oregon, located at 4729 Se 75th Avenue, 97206 zip code.
 75th Home provides residential treatment.
-75th Home offers integrated dual diagnosis disorder treatment, cognitive behavioral therapy and individual psychotherapy to adults, seniors 65 or older and young adults.
+75th Home provides psychotropic medication, activity therapy and individual psychotherapy to seniors 65 or older, adults and young adults.
 75th Home also supports clients referred from the court/judicial system.
-Additional services at 75th Home consist of psychosocial rehabilitation services, education services and illness management and recovery.
+Additional services provided by 75th Home consist of psychosocial rehabilitation services, education services and illness management and recovery.

 Learn More